1. Home

 Final testing

-So, once you’ve completed all your testing and you’re happy that everything is set up exactly how you want it, you’re going to make the product live so you can start taking real payments from customers.
+Once you’ve completed all your testing and you’re happy that everything is set up exactly how you want it, you’re going to make the product live so you can start taking real payments from customers.

 We always advise completing a live test as well through each processor as this helps ensure there are no issues on your payment processor’s end that wouldn’t be identified in test mode.
+This will allow you to troubleshoot checkout errors and verify the payment flow.

 When testing with a live payment make sure you actually make a payment and don’t make the product free.
 If the product is free – then no real payment processing actually occurs.